cryptexfinance/website/src/pages/blog/2021-09-02-tcap-for-dao.md

 ### **TCAP: the answer for growth and stability**

 Inherent risk factors in DAO treasury investments makes TCAP an ideal token for a treasury to hold.
-TCAP is a coin based on the value of the TCAP Index, which tracks the total cryptocurrency market capitalization.
+TCAP is a coin based on the value of the total cryptocurrency market capitalization.

+It acts as a token index replicating the movements of the whole crypto market with a divisor of 10,000,000,000, meaning that when the whole capitalization of the market is valued at $2 Trillion, TCAP is $200.

-Some aggregated data on TCAP's performance:
+Some aggregated data on TCAP's performance as of September 6th, 2021:

-YTD performance: +138%
+YTD performance: +210%

-QTD performance (July 1st): +31%
+QTD performance (July 1st): +71.6%

 ![](/img/dune-tcap.jpg "Dune TCAP Chart")